ldgabbay/jwplayer/fl5/doc/publishers/skinning.rst

 .. image:: ../images/skinning/Display.png
    :alt: Display Screenshot

-.. note:: By default, the **bufferIcon** will rotate clockwise while buffering.
+.. note:: By default, the **bufferIcon** will slowly rotate clockwise.
+There are settings to influence this rotation.

 Display XML Syntax
 ^^^^^^^^^^^^^^^^^^